silviomcandido/interIsoFoamEHD/README.md

 ## Contribution:
 Contributions to this project are welcome!
 Whether it's bug fixes, enhancements, or new features, feel free to submit pull requests or open issues to discuss potential improvements.

-## License:
-This project is licensed under the [MIT License](LICENSE), allowing for both personal and commercial use with proper attribution.

 ## Citation:
 If you use this solver in your research or work, please cite the following papers:
 - [1] S. Cândido and J. C. Páscoa, "On modal decomposition as surrogate for charge-conservative EHD modelling of Taylor Cone jets", International Journal of Engineering Science, Volume 193, 2023, 103947, ISSN 0020-7225, https://doi.org/10.1016/j.ijengsci.2023.103947.